Coverage GuideCurrent Build Scope

 Known operating limits

-The universal timeline is a strong planning and coordination view, but it does not replace legal analysis or program management tooling.
+The universal timeline is a strong planning and coordination view, but it does not supersede legal analysis or program management tooling.

 Teams should understand those limits before using the viewer as a formal control in governance routines.